Looking for the best Spring Break Destinations for families?

 7. Naples, Florida

-If you are looking for the ultimate beach spring break destination then head to Naples, Florida.
+If you are looking for the ultimate beach Spring vacation idea for families then head to Naples, Florida.

 If you are a little more adventurous then head down alligator alley and join an airboat tour through the Everglades where you get to see the alligators.
 Naples is only 1.5 hours from Miami making it a great day trip.